Iron Overload (cont.)

 Not all patients with hemochromatosis need to undergo liver biopsy.
 The purpose of liver biopsy is to identify those patients with cirrhosis and to exclude other possible liver diseases.
 (Patients with hemochromatosis and cirrhosis are at increased risk of complications, especially liver cancer.)

-Young patients (<40 years of age) who are C282Y homozygotes with normal liver blood levels and serum ferritin levels <1000 ng/ml have a very low risk of having cirrhosis of the liver.
+Young patients (<40 years of age) who are C282Y homozygotes with normal liver blood tests and serum ferritin levels <1000 ng/ml have a very low risk of having cirrhosis of the liver.
 Therefore, these patients can be treated with therapeutic phlebotomy without a liver biopsy.
 Their prognosis is excellent with adequate treatment.

-Older patients (>40 years of age) who have serum ferritin levels >1000 ng/ml, and have abnormally elevated liver blood levels may already have developed cirrhosis.
+Older patients (>40 years of age) who have serum ferritin levels >1000 ng/ml, and have abnormally elevated liver blood tests may already have developed cirrhosis.
 Doctors may recommend liver biopsies in these patients provided that it is safe for them to undergo liver biopsy.